rsyncOSX/rsyncuidocs/content/en/blog/TechnicalDetails/SwiftConcurrency.md

 categories = ["technical details"]
 +++

 To commence, I must acknowledge that my comprehension of Swift concurrency is limited.
 RsyncUI is a graphical user interface (GUI) application; the majority of its operations are executed on the main thread.
-However, certain resource-intensive tasks are performed on separate threads, excluding the main thread.
+However, some resource-intensive tasks are performed on separate threads, excluding and not blocking the main thread.

-The most important works:
+The most important work are executed on the main thread.
+By default, SwiftUI makes sure all UI-updates are performed on the main thread.
+Below are other tasks executed on the main thread:

-- execution of `rsync` synchronize tasks
+- preparing of and execution of `rsync` synchronize tasks
 - monitoring progress and termination of tasks
 - write operations of logdata of synchronize tasks to storage

-    - caution: write operation of synchronized data is taken care of by rsync itself
+All read and write operations, transmission of the synchronized data is outside control of RsyncUI and taken care of by `rsync` itself.

-are executed on the main thread.

 #### Swift concurrency and asynchronous execution

 Concurrency and asynchronous execution are important parts in Swift.
-The latest version of Swift simplifies the writing of asynchronous code using Swift `async` and `await` keywords, as well as the `actor` protocol for executing work on other threads not blocking the main thread.
+The latest version of Swift simplifies the writing of asynchronous code using Swift `async` and `await` keywords, as well as the `actor` protocol.
+RsyncUI does not require concurrency, but concurrency is automatically introduced by using `actors` , `async` and `await` keywords.
+It is an objective to execute most work synchronous on the main thread as long as it does not block the GUI.

 The Swift concurrency model is intricate, and it requires, at least for me, dedicated time and study to understand its fundamentals.

-RsyncUI does not require concurrency, but concurrency is automatically introduced by using `actors` , `async` and `await` keywords.
-It is an objective to execute most work synchronous on the main thread as long as it does not block GUI updates, which are performed on the main thread.

 #### Swift version 6 and the new concurrency model